Gregory Porter: Soul Connections

 I do feel some parts of my music, the timbre of my voice – it brings a certain soulfulness and healing to people.

 Or it may be because Porter is such an effective storyteller.
-Take Me to the Alley – which won the GRAMMY for Best Jazz Vocal Album this year – recalls the alley behind his mother’s church.
+Take Me to the Alley – which won the GRAMMY for Best Jazz Vocal Album last year – recalls the alley behind his mother’s church.
 It was a Skid Row, where she brought her ministry to the homeless and afflicted.

 Likewise, Porter’s new Nat “King” Cole & Me – on which he sings many of Cole’s hits – derives from personal experience.
 It turns out that Nat Cole’s music has been a marker in Porter’s life, going back to age five when Gregory composed a little song and sang it to his mother.